RimworldTogether/Guide/src/selfhosting/getting-started.md

 DLC files, available as `Extras.zip`, can be found on our [GitHub Page](https://github.com/RimworldTogether/Rimworld-Together) and are intended for server-side use only.
 Treat DLCs as mods.

+**Important:** The `Core` DLC must be placed in either the `Required` or `Optional` folder, as it is counted as a DLC.
+If `Core` is not included in either of these folders, you will be disallowed from joining the server.

 ## Configuration Files

 ### ActionValues File